Peachy BBQ-Style Sloppy Joes

 It was just as delicious as the all-beef version.
 In fact, my husband didn't even notice the substitution!
 I also made the half beef, half turkey version for my meat-loving brother when we flew cross-country to visit him recently.
 He loved these so much that he immediately asked for the recipe, even though he didn't cook much at the time!
 Best of all, made this way, each generous serving of Sloppy Joes is only 482 calories and contains only 16 grams of fat!

 Of course, it wouldn't be a Sloppy Joe sandwich without a nice soft sandwich roll or hamburger bun to sop up the sauce.
 I prefer sesame seed-topped potato rolls but you can use any type of burger bun you prefer.
+Sometimes I'll serve these sandwiches on whole wheat buns.

 Sweet and Smoky Sloppy Joes with Peaches